wearefine/fae/docs/index.md

 ### Building Assets

-If the section manages objects with associated images or files, you'll need to build those objects by overridding the `build_assets` private method.
+If the section manages objects with associated images or files, you'll need to build those objects by overriding the `build_assets` private method.

 ```ruby
 module Admin